lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 Let's construct the following content policy for our web application:

-- By default, allow resources to be loaded only from our own domain origin, or from our Amazon CDN.
+- By default, allow resources to load only from our own domain origin, or from our Amazon CDN.
 - JavaScript sources are restricted to our own domain and Google's hosted libraries domain so we can load AngularJS from Google.
-- Because our web application doesn't need any kind of iframes, or objects to be embedded and rendered we will disable them.
+- Because our web application doesn't need any kind of iframes embedding we will disable such objects (refers to `objectSrc`).
-- Forms are always only submitted to our own domain origin.
+- Forms should only be submitted to our own domain origin.

 ```js
 var helmet = require("helmet");